Angry Anderson: Political views

-Personal life
+Personal life and death

-In Angry Anderson's 1994 biography, Angry – Scarred for Life, the author Karen Dewey describes his life as "Sexually, physically and mentally abused he broke the brutal family pattern to become a besotted, devoted father of four."
+In the 1994 biography of Anderson, Angry – Scarred for Life, the author Karen Dewey describes his life as "Sexually, physically and mentally abused he broke the brutal family pattern to become a besotted, devoted father of four."
 Anderson described how "[t]here was physical and emotional violence in the family" and a family friend began sexually abusing him from the age of five.

 In 1982, prior to one of Rose Tattoo's European tours, Anderson met Lindy Michael.
-The couple's daughter, Roxanne, was born in 1983.
-Anderson and Michael married in January 1986 and have also had three sons, Galen, Blaine and Liam.
-By 2002, Anderson and Michael were divorced.
-Anderson is a single father and lives in the Sydney suburb of Beacon Hill.
-Although he does not believe in an omniscient god, he attends the Baha'i temple regularly, saying: "the spirituality I have given myself over to is the divine."
+Their daughter was born in 1983.
+Anderson and Michael married in January 1986 and also had three sons.
+In 2002, Anderson and Michael divorced.
+Anderson became a single father and lived in the Sydney suburb of Beacon Hill.
+On 4 November 2018, his son Liam was killed in an attack in a park.

-Having seen cancer claim the lives of five of his Rose Tattoo bandmates Anderson has become an advocate for men's health.
-He appeared in a TV campaign promoting awareness of prostate cancer.
+Although he did not believe in an omniscient god, Anderson attended the Baha'i temple near Sydney regularly, saying that "the spirituality I have given myself over to is the divine".
+Having seen cancer cause the deaths of five of his Rose Tattoo bandmates, Anderson became an advocate for men's health.
+He appeared in a 2007 TV campaign promoting awareness of prostate cancer.

-On 4 November 2018, Anderson's son Liam was killed in an attack in a park in Queenscliff, New South Wales.
+On 31 August 2026, Anderson was hospitalised in Germany following a cardiac arrest whilst Rose Tattoo were on a European tour.
+He died at his home in Sydney on 21 September 2026, at the age of 79.